VA Approved Condos in Pennsylvania: Requirements and Guidelines

 How VA Condo Requirements Differ from FHA

-However, the VA still requires that the building meet minimum standards and that the HOA be financially stable.
-The VA won't approve loans in buildings with major structural problems, inadequate insurance, or financial instability.
+Nevertheless, the VA still mandates that the building adhere to minimum standards and that the HOA demonstrate fiscal responsibility.
+Loans will not be approved for structures plagued by major structural defects, insufficient insurance coverage, or financial instability.

 VA Condo Building Requirements